A Matter of Time (Laufey album): Singles

-Ahead of the announcement, she released two singles: "Silver Lining" on 3 April 2025, and "Tough Luck" on 15 May 2025.
-"Silver Lining", accompanied by a music video, was described by Laufey as a love song about setting one's true personality free in the presence of love, where "your inner child comes out and you are emboldened by lust".
-The latter had been previewed in live performances prior to its official release, with lyrics reflecting the perspective of someone breaking off a toxic relationship.
-On 25 June 2025, the singer released her third single from the album, "Lover Girl".
-"Snow White" was released on 7 August 2025, as the fourth single from the album.
+Ahead of the announcement, Laufey released two singles: "Silver Lining" on 3 April 2025, and "Tough Luck" on 15 May.
+The latter had been previewed in live performances prior to its official release.
+Both were peaked at numbers 25 and 36 in her native country chart, respectively.
+She released two more singles from the album, "Lover Girl" (on 25 June) and "Snow White" (on 7 August).
+Laufey's twin sister Junia Lin directed a music video for the latter song, filmed in their native country Iceland.
+The former reached highest chart performance among the album's singles, peaking at number 11, while the latter charted at number 18.
+"How I Get" was released as a single for the album's deluxe edition on 25 February 2026; Laufey performed the song with the BBC Concert Orchestra on BBC Radio 2.

 Tour

-Laufey has performed at a number of concerts and festivals across North and South America throughout 2025.
+To promote the album, Laufey performed at various concerts and festivals across North and South America throughout 2025.
 These appearances included collaborations with several symphony orchestras.
-She performed in Mexico City on May 27, 2025, followed by a set at the Popload Festival in São Paulo on May 31.
-In late July and early August, Laufey joined the Virginia Symphony Orchestra for two performances at the Virginia Arts Festival in Norfolk, Virginia on July 30 and 31.
-She then appeared with the Chautauqua Symphony Orchestra in Chautauqua, New York, on August 2 and 3.
-Further orchestral concerts included performances with The Cleveland Orchestra at the Blossom Music Center in Cuyahoga Falls, Ohio on August 7, and with The Philadelphia Orchestra at the Saratoga Performing Arts Center on August 9.
-After these festivals and orchestral concerts, she has now embarked on the A Matter of Time Tour.
+She performed in Mexico City on 27 May, followed by a set at the Popload Festival in São Paulo on 31 May.
+In late July and early August, Laufey joined the Virginia Symphony Orchestra for two performances at the Virginia Arts Festival in Norfolk, Virginia, on 30 and 31 July.
+She then appeared with the Chautauqua Symphony Orchestra in Chautauqua, New York, on 2 and 3 August.
+Further orchestral concerts included performances with The Cleveland Orchestra at the Blossom Music Center in Cuyahoga Falls, Ohio, on 7 August, and with The Philadelphia Orchestra at the Saratoga Performing Arts Center on 9 August.
+After these festivals and orchestral concerts, she embarked on the A Matter of Time Tour across North America, Europe, Asia, and Oceania.

 Critical reception

-PopMatters described A Matter of Time as "charming," noting that Laufey's appeal comes through even when she downplays it.
+PopMatters described A Matter of Time as "charming", noting that Laufey's appeal comes through even when she downplays it.